The basic currency requirements for trike sport pilots.

 Additionally, each pilot must perform 3 takeoffs and landings in a make/model aircraft within the last 90 days to carry a passenger.

-An finally, everyone must have the proper “medical eligibility” to fly an aircraft.
+Finally, everyone must have the proper “medical eligibility” to fly an aircraft.
 Sport pilots and pilots operating as sport pilots can use their valid state drivers license as “medical eligibility”, anyone operating as a private pilot must have a 3rd class FAA medical.

 Basics for all trike pilots